Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Comparative Effectiveness of COVID-19 Vaccines

 The raw event rates for documented COVID-19 infection within 180 days of receiving the second dose for Pfizer (Moderna) in the five sites were 2.81\% (1.93\%) in the North Atlantic, 3.58\% (3.23\%) in the Southwest, 2.25\% (2.08\%) in the Midwest, 2.97\% (2.36\%) in the Continental, and 2.80\% (1.43\%) in the Pacific.
 The raw event rates for death with COVID-19 infection within 180 days of receiving the second dose for Pfizer (Moderna) were 0.37\% (0.06\%) in the North Atlantic, 0.36\% (0.23\%) in the Southwest, 0.18\% (0.21\%) in the Midwest, 0.21\% (0.26\%) in the Continental, and 0.11\% (0.09\%) in the Pacific.

-Figure \ref{fig:allresults} shows the TATE estimates for (a) 120-day COVID-19 infection, (b) 180-day COVID-19 infection, (c) 120-day death with COVID-19 infection, and (d) 180-day death with COVID-19 infection.
-For each outcome, the target population is taken to be one of the five sites, and three estimators are plotted along with their 95\% confidence interval: the doubly robust estimator that only uses target site data (Target Only), the sample-size weighted estimator that leverages each site where $\eta_k$ is taken to be $n_k / N$ (SS), $k=1,...,5$, and the FACE estimator.
-Our results indicate that the FACE estimator tracks the Target Only estimator closely with small bias compared to the SS estimator and substantially tighter confidence intervals compared to the Target Only estimator, resulting in qualitatively different conclusions in certain cases, e.g., 180-day COVID-19 infection in the Continental, 120-day death with COVID-19 infection in the Southwest, and 180-day death with COVID-19 infection in the Midwest, North Atlantic, and Southwest.
-Using FACE, our results show that veterans who received Moderna had an approximately 1\% lower rate of 180-day COVID-19 infection, and this difference appeared consistent across sites.
+Figure \ref{fig:allresults} shows the TATE estimates for the four outcomes of interest: (a) 120-day COVID-19 infection, (b) 180-day COVID-19 infection, (c) 120-day death with COVID-19 infection, and (d) 180-day death with COVID-19 infection.
+For each outcome, the target population is taken to be one of the five sites.
+Three estimators are compared along with their $95\%$ CIs: (i) target-only, (ii) a sample-size weighted estimator that leverages each site where $\eta_{k}$ is taken to be $n_k / N$ (SS), $k=1,...,5$, and (iii) the FACE estimator.
+Our results indicate that the FACE estimator tracks the target-only estimator more closely compared to the SS estimator.
+Compared to the target-only estimator, the FACE estimator has substantially tighter confidence intervals, resulting in qualitatively different conclusions in certain cases, e.g., 180-day COVID-19 infection in the Continental site, 120-day death with COVID-19 infection in the Southwest site, and 180-day death with COVID-19 infection in the Midwest, North Atlantic, and Southwest sites.
+Using FACE, our results show that veterans who received Moderna had an approximately $1\%$ lower rate of 180-day COVID-19 infection compared to Pfizer, and this difference appeared consistent across sites.